 Step 2: Get the GraXpert Source Code

-Create a project directory into which the source will be downloaded:
+Create a project directory and download the source into it:

 mkdir ~/Projects